aim-rsf/browseMetadata/README.md

 It will then ask us to write a note for this categorisation:

 ```
-ℹ Write a note to go with each decision (or 'N'):
+ℹ Write a note to go with this decision (or 'N'):

 1: N
 ```